Best Practices for Data Recovery from a Failed NAS Promise Vess 1830 RAID Configuration

 It is important to carefully consider the cache settings of a NAS device based on the specific requirements of your environment, balancing the need for performance with the risk of data loss.
 Regular backups, redundant storage configurations, and appropriate cache protection mechanisms can further minimize the risk of data loss.

-Although NAS Vess 1830 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Vess 1830 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view